 So, you’re on the way to school or work and you want to shuffle all of your songs in Spotify.
-After a few songs, you start to realise that all of your songs aren’t being shuffled randomly, the same songs are just playing over and over again.
+After a few songs, you start to realize that all of your songs aren’t being shuffled randomly, the same songs are just playing over and over again.

 This can be extremely annoying especially when you’re busy and you don’t have time to change tracks.